palewire/first-github-scraper/docs/commit.md

 ![github action check](./_static/commit5.png)

-Remember, you may want your action to fail depending on your scrape.
-You can also design a custom message to be sent out to a slack channel.
+It's possible that you may want your action to fail if there was nothing to commit.
+But there may be a better way - like designing a custom message to be sent out to a slack channel.